tryingsomestuff/Minic/README.md

 * 0.35 : work on material draw
 * 0.36 : little optimisations
 * 0.37 : MoveList optimisations, fuse eval and score TT, refactoring a lot, bug fixes
-* 0.38 : build a bigger book (not used yet), implement the so caleed easy-move
+* 0.38 : build a bigger book (not used yet), implement the so called easy-move
 * 0.39 : fix a bad mate score TT issue, speed up pawn move generation
 * 0.40 : pruning in endgame also